radiovisual/jquery-responsive-ratio/readme.md

 # jquery-responsive-ratio [![Build Status](https://travis-ci.org/radiovisual/jquery-responsive-ratio.svg?branch=master)](https://travis-ci.org/radiovisual/jquery-responsive-ratio)

 > Force DOM elements to be responsive at a specific aspect ratio.
+Useful for keeping video elements displaying at their correct aspect ratio in responsive situations.

 **Note:** This plugin is brand new, and [does not have any unit tests](https://github.com/radiovisual/jquery-responsive-ratio/issues/1).
 Because it is in the `0.x` release, you can expect lots of little changes to occur.
-Pull requests welcomed.
+Pull requests welcome.

 ## Install